-- I’m a veteran of the United States Navy, a member of the Military Writers Society of America, the Historical Novel Society, and The Authors Guild, and the National Association of Independent Writers & Editors.
+- I’m a veteran of the United States Navy, a member of the Military Writers Society of America, the Historical Novel Society, The Authors Guild, and the National Association of Independent Writers & Editors.

 My clients own all rights to the work I create for them and can present to an agent, publisher or use for self-publication.
 Or we can discuss providing publishing services for their book, whether a private publication or for commercial sale through booksellers like Amazon, Barnes & Noble, Books-A-Million and independent bookstores.

 “As usual, it was extremely well written.
 I, as I am sure was true for most readers, felt your detailed descriptions enabled me to picture a scene in my mind as if I was actually watching a movie!
 You very effectively kept the reader on seat’s edge in the final pages of the story, wondering how everything would play out.
 And the ending with – DELETED SPOILER PART OF THE

 I am very good at what I do, but don’t just take my word.
 See reader and client comments here (over 32,000 words of them).
 There are a lot of writers out there but when you factor in overall experience, knowledge, capability, and professionalism (responsiveness, work ethic and reliability)… the field of choices narrows dramatically.
 And that is where a discerning person finds the right professional for their book project.
 Many have found me (and my company) to be their preferred solution for writing assistance, story & book development, and publishing services.

 Following (as applicable and appropriate for each specific project) is part of my process for working with clients